DarkKronicle/AdvancedChatCore/docs/modules/modulesOverview.md

 - Tab Name - What the tab shows up as in the config.
 - Starting Message - What text shows up when the tab is focused.
 - Tab HUD Abbreviation - What the tab shows up as on the side of the Chat HUD if Show Chat Tabs is enabled under Chat HUD settings.
-- Accent Color - The accent color of the chat tab using HEX+Alpha values.
+- Accent Color - The accent color of the chat tab using. (*See [this](https://darkkronicle.github.io/AdvancedChatCore/commonKnowledge/commonKnowledgeCOLOR.html) page for color formatting.*)
-- Border Color - The color of the outline of the chat tab using HEX+Alpha values.
+- Border Color - The color of the outline of the chat tab. (*See [this](https://darkkronicle.github.io/AdvancedChatCore/commonKnowledge/commonKnowledgeCOLOR.html) page for color formatting.*)
-- Background Color - The color of the background of the chat tab using HEX+Alpha values.
+- Background Color - The color of the background of the chat tab. (*See [this](https://darkkronicle.github.io/AdvancedChatCore/commonKnowledge/commonKnowledgeCOLOR.html) page for color formatting.*)
 - Show Unread Messages - Whether or not the number of unread messages are displayed for the chat tab.

 ---